 A proxy isn’t free unless you set it up yourself.
 Any that you find online that claim to be free are immediately suspicious as they have to upkeep the proxy somehow — and this may involve selling data on your browsing habits.

-Where can I find a SOCKS5 proxy?
+How do I get a SOCKS5 proxy?

 You can find the SOCKS5 proxy by looking online.
 Research all available providers and get the one that fits your needs.
 Just steer clear of free offers.